QSaman/MarkDownFiles/GnuLinuxCommands/rsync.md

 # Updating Extended attributes

 If you want to preserve extended attributes you can use `-X` or `--xattrs` flag.
+If you want to preserve extended attributes in NTFS, use `--fake-super` to avoid rsync from hanging.

 # Backup a Directory Regularly

 I usually use the following command to backup my data directory:

 ```
-rsync -aX --delete --progress --exclude-from=./exclude-NixData --delete-excluded /path/to/data /path/to/backup
+rsync -aAX --delete --progress --fake-super --exclude-from=./exclude-NixData --delete-excluded /path/to/data /path/to/backup
+rsync -aAX   --fake-super --progress source dest

 ```